leonard-seydoux/earth-data-science/lectures/slides.md

 Grid search to find $\theta^*$ among gridded values of $\theta$.

-__Pros__: easy to implement, exhaustive search, uncertainty estimation.
+- Pros: easy to implement, exhaustive search, uncertainty estimation.

-__Cons__: unscalable.
+- Cons: unscalable.
 If 0.1s / evaluation, then 2 parameters with 100 values each takes 1/2 hour.
 For 5 parameters it takes more than 30 years!

 __Any smarter idea?__